Draskown/cli_yml_reader/README.md

 # CYD - Cli Yml Reader

 ## Description
-A program to read .yml/.yaml files specified by the arguments that are passed to the command line, built usin Typer
+A program to read .yml/.yaml files specified by the arguments that are passed to the command line, built using Typer

 ## Installation